ShreyaNayak7/ECE143_FinalProject/README.md

 * Saved_Data
     * This directory can include NumPy arrays and other forms of data that can be directly used in a Python program.

-Please note that the following sections may not be complete.
+Please note that the following section may not be complete yet.
-## Citations for the Data that We Have Used or Would Use:
+## Citations for the Data that We Either Have Used or Would Use: